The Lambourn Valley Railway

 traffic manager for the nearby Didcot, Newbury and Southampton Railway.

-The Lambourn Valley Railway opens for business
+Valley Railway opens for business

 declared that, subject to a speed limit of 25 miles an hour and axle